ronalchn/ajax_pagination/README.md

 This gem requires Rails 3.0+.
 When using the asset pipeline in Rails 3.1+, follow the general installation instructions.
 Otherwise, use the ajax_pagination:assets generator, which puts the assets into the public/ directory.

+To see it working, watch the [demonstration video](http://ronalchn.github.com/ajax_pagination/).

 ## Installation
 Assuming, you are using the asset pipeline, add to your Gemfile: